-CUTS Institute for Regulation and Competition (CIRC), 1A, First Floor, Khehar Singh Estate, Saidulajab, New Delhi 110 030.
+CUTS Institute for Regulation and Competition (CIRC), Second Floor, Flat No. 5, House No. 658, Khasra No. 258, Lane No. 4, Westend Marg, Saidulajab, New Delhi 110 030.

 NEFT details as follows:

-Account Number: 268010100153690, MICR Code: 110211003, IFC Code: UTIB0000015, Swift Code: AXISINBB015, PAN: AAAAC5555B
+Account Number: 10048902410, MICR Code: 110751001, IFSC Code: IDFB0020101, Swift BIC Code: IDFBINBB, PAN: AAAAC5555B

-The Winter School represents first comprehensive effort in India initiated by CUTS Institute for Regulation & Competition to enhance the understanding of Competition Law in India and other developing countries.
+The Winter School represents the first comprehensive effort in India initiated by CUTS Institute for Regulation & Competition ("CIRC") to enhance the understanding of application of economics to competition law.
+In collaboration with globally

 Economics actuates Competition Law and Regulatory Scenario

 Markets are becoming increasingly global and the approaches to regulate them more economics based.
 Modern competition law differs from traditional competition law in that it now reflects the dominance of the economic model of analysing

 and thus a better understanding of competition economics equips participants with tools to analyse interplay between complex issues related to competition in all the sectors of economy.

 Global Relevance with Local Application

 The knowledge acquired through this Winter School will be relevant regardless of the jurisdiction in which you work.
+The themes of the sessions cover evolving jurisprudence.
 Case studies, decisions and approaches from the US, EU and other

 Trainers have diverse experience working in academic, regulatory and consultancy setup to explain the underlying economic theories and tools in lecture, case studies and simulation exercises format to bring the concepts to life.